awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/using-identity-based-policies.md

 ### Step 6: Allow the Application to Use Lambda Preprocessing<a name="console-permissions-grant-lambda"></a>

 If you want the application to be able to use Lambda preprocessing, attach the following policy to the role\.
-For more information about Lambda preprocessing, see [Preprocessing Data Using a Lambda Function](lambda-preprocessing.md)\.

 ```
      {